libevent/libevent/README.md

 # GCC/CLang).
 Make sure to enable -DCMAKE_BUILD_TYPE=Debug as well.
 EVENT__COVERAGE:BOOL=OFF

-# Defines if libevent should build without the benchmark exectuables
+# Defines if libevent should build without the benchmark executables
 EVENT__DISABLE_BENCHMARK:BOOL=OFF

 # Define if libevent should build without support for a debug mode